 What is Bread Pakora?

-Bread pakora is a very famous Indian snack that you’ll find at most Indian street food stalls and small restaurants.
+Bread pakora is a very famous Indian snack especially popular in Punjab, that you’ll find at most Indian street food stalls and small restaurants.
 It’s basically bread sliced coated with a gram flour batter and deep fried.

 It’s a hot favourite snack to munch on during the monsoons, there’s nothing like a cup of hot chai with freshly made hot bread pakoras.

 We always look forward to our evening chai or cup of café with a light snack.
 Some of the other snack recipes you could try are: Sesame Grilled Paneer, Spicy Sabudana Khichdi, Palak Pakora and Red Rice Kanda Poha.